brhanuhailu/brhanuhailu/README.md

 ### **List of Projects**

 <div style="display: flex">

 - 👨‍💻 Ausome-book project avaliable at [Awsome-book-demo](https://brhanuhailu.github.io/ausome-book/)

+<p> The Awesome book project is done using Vanilla javascript and HTML as well as css.
+The main activities included in the project is add book to local storage and remove the books. </p>

 - 👨‍💻 Capstone web-Conference project avaliable at [Capstone-project-demo](https://brhanuhailu.github.io/Moudle1CapstoneProject/index.html)

+  <P> This project is second  project Developing web-conference for Tig-Africa using HTML and CSS.
+The design given from Microverse.
+In this project, Mobile first and Desktop version using Css has been implemented and deployed in github page.
+It has been added popup menu for mobile screen. </P>

 - 👨‍💻 To Do list project avaliable at [To-do-list-demo](https://brhanuhailu.github.io/to-Do-list/dist/)

+<p> This is the third  project set up To Do list structure using ES6 and webpack handler.
+The project is done using Vanilla javascript and HTML as well as css.
+In this project, It has been implementd the CRUD (create, read, update, delete) methods.
+All the elements of the user interface are fully functional and application is completed. </p>
 </div>
 <h3 align="left">Languages and Tools:</h3>
 <p align="left"> <a href="https://www.w3schools.com/cs/" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/csharp/csharp-original.svg" alt="csharp" width="40" height="40"/> </a> <a href="https://www.w3schools.com/css/" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/css3/css3-original-wordmark.svg" alt="css3" width="40" height="40"/> </a> <a href="https://flask.palletsprojects.com/" target="_blank" rel="noreferrer">